robrechtdr/inonemonth/INSTALL.markdown

   6. Copy the value of `Client ID` to the value of `ALLAUTH_SOCIAL_APP_GITHUB_ID` in `inonemonth/settings/local.py`.
 7. Create a [gmail address which can send automated mails](https://support.google.com/mail/answer/14257?hl=en):
    Copy the email address and password to the values of `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` in `.env`.
+8. Run the Celery worker in a seperate shell:
-8. Activate tmux to enable running multiple shells and conveniently switch between them:
+  1. Activate tmux to enable running multiple shells and switching between them:
     `tmux`
-9. Load local environment variables:
+  2. Load local environment variables:
     `source .env`
-10. Get into the local virtual environment:
+  3. Get into the local virtual environment:
     `workon inonemonth_local`
-11. Run the celery worker:
-   `celery -A inonemonth worker -l info`
-12. Open a new tmux window:
+  4. Get into a new tmux window:
     `tmux new-window`
-13. Repeat step *9* and *10* in the new window
+  5. Start the Celery worker in tmux window nr 0:
+    `tmux send -t:0 "fab celery_worker" ENTER`

+  > To go back to tmux window 0 run `tmux select-window -t:0`.
+  > You can also use [hotkeys](http://www.dayid.org/os/notes/tm.html) instead of typing tmux commands.
+9. Prepare for running further manage commands by repeating steps *8.2* and *8.3*

 **Running the server**
 1. Run the local server on your guest machine as the db is already set up with syncdb and migrate: